setalle/glider-waypoints/README.md

 ### My files - USE AT YOUR OWN RISK

+One of the main problems in maintaining an up-to-date collection of outlandings is that it is difficult to eliminate from the waypoint files those outlandings that are not up-to-date any longer.
+Old ultralight fields, for example, but also fields that are not suitable any longer because of new crops (also fields that were never meant to be a decent outplanding are commonly found in waypoint files).
+When you merge waypoints from different sources it these "deprecated" fields have the tendency to sneak in again.
+To this end, I maintain a list of "wrong" waypoints; that is, outlandings that I suspect are not suitable (any longer).
+The list is in the file (https://github.com/setalle/Gliding/blob/main/wrong_waypoints.cup).

 You can use the [editor on GitHub](https://github.com/setalle/waypoints.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.